vegaprotocol/documentation/docs/concepts/vega-chain.md

 Vega networks use the ERC20 token VEGA for staking.
 Staking requires the combined action of associating VEGA tokens (or fractions of a token) to the Vega staking bridge contract; and using those token(s) to nominate one or more validators.

 #### Epochs
 An epoch is a time period during which staking changes can be announced and then implemented.
-Changes that are announced in one epoch will only be executed in the following epoch (excepting 'un-nominate now' - see below).
+Changes that are announced in one epoch will only be executed in the following epoch (excepting ['un-nominate now'](/docs/concepts/vega-chain#un-nominate-now)).
 The length of an epoch is set by the network parameter `validators.epoch.length`.

 ### Nominating validators
 Using tokens to nominate validators keeps the decentralised network functioning.